What Are Statins?

 - Sexual problems, such as erectile dyfunction or a low sex drive

 Statins also carry warnings that memory loss, mental confusion, neuropathy, high blood sugar, and type 2 diabetes are possible side effects.
 It's important to remember that statins may also interact with other medications you take.

-Statins are associated with a few rare, but potentially serious, side effects including:
+Statins are linked to a few rare but potentially serious side effects, including:

 - Elevated levels of CPK, or creatine kinase, a muscle enzyme that when elevated, can cause muscle pain, mild inflammation, and muscle weakness.
 This condition, though uncommon, can take a long time to resolve.

 - Rhabdomyolysis , extreme muscle inflammation and damage.
 With this condition, muscles all over the body become painful and weak.
 The severely damaged muscles release proteins into the blood that collect in the kidneys.
 The kidneys can become damaged trying to eliminate a large amount of muscle breakdown caused by statin use.
 This can ultimately lead to kidney failure or even death.
 Fortunately, rhabdomyolysis is extremely rare.
 It happens in less than one in 10,000 people taking statins.